devessentials20/essential-feed-case-study/README.md

 ### Scenarios (Acceptance Criteria)
 ```
 Given the cusotmer doesn't have connectivity
-And their cached version of the feed
+  And there's cached version of the feed
+  And the cache is less than seven days old
 when customer request to see the feed
 Then the app should display the latest feed saved

+Given the cusotmer doesn't have connectivity
+  And there's cached version of the feed
+  And the cache is seven days old or more
+when customer request to see the feed
+Then app should display an error message

 Given the customer doesn't have connectivity
 And the cache is empty